 QuickBooks automates time-consuming accounting tasks so that you have more time to grow your business.
 Create estimates, invoices, bills and more.
 In just one click you can create balance sheets, cash flow statements and over 60 other reports.

-Connecting QuickBooks to your Ignition account allows you to automatically generate upfront and monthly recurring invoices in QuickBooks upon acceptance of a proposal by your client.
+Connecting QuickBooks to your Ignition account allows you to automatically generate invoices in QuickBooks when your proposal is accepted by your client.

 How does Ignition create new (or identify existing) clients in QuickBooks?

 Ignition uses the Client Name to determine if a new client should be created in QuickBooks.
 The following illustration breaks down exactly how this works.

 If the Client Name exactly matches a Client Name in QuickBooks, then Ignition will assign all invoices to that existing client.

 In Ignition, you can manually map an Ignition client record to a QuickBooks client record.
 For example, if your client has two entities: Entity A and Entity B. You want the Ignition proposal to address Entity A, but the invoices to be allocated to Entity B in QuickBooks, you will manually map them via Ignition.

 To do this, simply click into Clients → Select the Client → Edit Client → Apps tab → use the search/dropdown to select the QuickBooks client you want to map to.

 If there is no Client Name that exactly matches in QuickBooks, and you have not performed mapping then Ignition will create a new client.